 Are mentally ill issues run in families or hereditary?

 Although researchers have suggested mental disorders tend to run in families, they can be passed on for many different reasons, not just hereditary.

-Noting that having a family member with mental health issue does not necessarily translate you or other family members are bound to follow the step.
+Noting that having a family member with mentally ill issues does not necessarily translate you or other family members are bound to follow the step.

-The chances of developing mental health issues can depend on your family members or relatives, not just you.
+The chances of developing mentally ill issues can depend on your family members or relatives, not just you.
 Besides, taking into environmental factors such as the family environment where you are growing up – is it a happy, lonely, or stressful life environment?

-If you are brought up in an unhappy or stressful family environment, you stand a higher chance of developing mental health issues, especially in a family with a history of mental health.
+If you are brought up in an unhappy or stressful family environment, you stand a higher chance of developing mentally ill issues, especially in a family with a history of mental illness.

-My Overall Conclusion: What Are The Early Warning Signs Of Mental Health Issues
+My Overall Conclusion: The 10 Early Warning Signs Of Mentally ill Disorder

 This is the kind of illness that needs to be addressed properly with the right medicine or psychotherapies.

-There are many techniques for a person diagnosed with mental illness to seek help.
+There are many techniques for a person diagnosed with a mentally ill disorder to seek help.
 Besides taking medication, doctors or therapists will usually recommend:

-1. Diet riches in Omega 3 fatty acids or folic acid to fight off chemicals causes depression.
+1. Diet riches in Omega 3 fatty acids or folic acid to fight off chemicals that cause depression.